 Introduction to International Relations;

-Giving a further edge of the domain, here are the subjects that form an essential part of the 2nd semester of MA Political Science syllabus.
+Giving a further edge on the domain, here are the subjects that form an essential part of the 2nd semester of the MA Political Science syllabus.

 Contextual Public Administration;